yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

    .. note::

       Industrial HMI on AM62xSIP SK varies from the one documented here.
-This is only valid for AM62x SK and AM62x-LP SK.
+This is only valid for AM62x SK, AM62x-LP SK and BeaglePlay.

 1. To launch the Industrial HMI demo, click on the `Industrial HMI` button on the left menu.